How To Create Your Personal Year End Review

 - What is worth noting in your relationships with friends

 Of course, no review can go without reflecting on your goals.
-Ask yourself these questions about the year to get a better idea of what your goals path should be for the upcoming one.
+Ask yourself these questions about the year to get a better idea of what the path of your goals should be for the upcoming one.

 - Goals you managed to close